Google Analytics 4 (GA4): What it is and How To Set up the Basics

 Conclusion

 Big changes can often seem intimidating, but they don’t have to be.
-Although Google Analytics 4 will certainly require you to take on board a lot of new information, it should ultimately give you more flexibility and insight into your data.
-It’s advantageous to run both Universal Analytics and GA4 on your site at the same time while you learn the new platform and while Google continues to update GA4 and add new features.
+Although Google Analytics 4 will certainly require you to take on board a lot of new information, and may require extra support from a developer, it should ultimately give you more flexibility and useful insight into your data.

 Share this post